 Let me explain.

-In my last 8 years of helping thousands of people quit smoking, I’ve always started my consultations by asking this question:
+In my last 8 years of showing thousands of people how to quit smoking, I’ve always started my consultations by asking this question:

 “How did you try to quit smoking before?”